Polynomial Identity Testing via Evaluation of Rational Functions: Set-Multilinearity

 \section{Set-Multilinearity}

-Although the generators $\VanGenkl$ provided by \cref{thm.ideal.generators} are not set-multilinear, the vanishing ideal of $\RFEkl$ does contain set-multilinear polynomials.
+Although the generators $\VanGenkl$ provided by \expref{Theorem}{thm.ideal.generators} are not set-multilinear, the vanishing ideal of $\RFEkl$ does contain set-multilinear polynomials.
 In this section, we construct some of degree $l+1$ with partition classes of size $k+2$.
-In fact, we argue that all set-multilinear polynomials in $\VanIdeal{\RFEkl}$ of degree $l+1$ are in the linear span of the ones we construct; we conclude that no polynomial of degree $l+1$ in $\VanIdeal{\RFEkl}$ can be set-multilinear with partitions of size less than $k+2$.
+In fact, we argue that all set-multilinear polynomials in $\VanIdeal{\RFEkl}$ of degree $l+1$ are in the linear span of the ones we construct.